 There’s another bit later in The Flying Phantom Ship that struck a chord with me while watching, that had to have been some inspiration to the A-ko staff.
-Hopefully this isn’t a spoiler.
+Hopefully this isn’t a spoiler, seriously watch it.

-The tanks that A-ko throws at B-ko are unmanned drone units.
-Also, both of the pilots in the planes which were destroyed while she was riding on them parachute to safety.
+Although she doesn’t display much regard for public property, A-ko doesn’t (directly) harm any humans during the invasion.
+The tanks that A-ko throws at B-ko are unmanned drone units and both of the pilots in the planes which were destroyed while she was riding on them parachute to safety.

 Some of the Lepton soldiers share their fashion sense with Lufy, a popular character from Gall Force.
 Gall Force was in production at around the same time as Project A-ko, and there is a scene in Eternal Story where character bios that resemble A-ko, B-ko and C-ko appear onscreen.
 (Sorry about the quality, I need to upgrade those pics)

 Why does the alien ship have a Parthenon?
 Moriyama said they just felt like that was the kind of place you’d keep a captured princess.

 Some of the panties in the ship’s laundry room have English writing on them.

 D’s top being blown away by an explosion got past the censors on the Sci-Fi channel.